Mt. Fuji outside the official climbing season

 [ Multilingual Ver. of Shizuoka Pref.
 Flyer ]

 Climbing Mt.
-Fuji outside of the opening period is extremely dangerous.
+Fuji outside the official season is extremely dangerous.

-Fatal accidents have also occurred involving experienced climbers who were knowledgeable and well-equipped.
+There have also been fatal accidents involving experienced climbers who were well-equipped and knowledgeable.

 Furthermore, even more severe than the temperature on Mount Fuji outside of the open season is the strength of the wind.
 It is said that the average wind speed is over 15m/s, and that maximum wind speeds can exceed 40m/s.
 It is not uncommon for pebbles from scoria to fly and hit you in the face or eyes, or for sand and snow dust to fly and block your view.
 There is also the risk of falling due to gusts of wind or slipping on icy surfaces (many accidents have occurred, especially in early spring).